2007 Perth 400

 The 2007 BigPond 400 is the second round of the 2007 V8 Supercar season.
 It was held on the weekend of the 23rd to 25 March at Barbagallo Raceway in Wanneroo, north of Perth, Western Australia.
-The round was significant in that John Bowe became the driver with the most round starts in the championship after passing Peter Brock.
+The round was significant in that John Bowe became the driver with the most round starts in the championship after surpassing Peter Brock.
 It was also significant in that it was Paul Radisich's first round after a major crash at Bathurst in 2006.

 Qualifying

 Qualifying was held on Saturday 25 March 2007.

 Part 1

 Qualifying started with 30 cars hitting the track instead of the usual 31 after a major accident between Jason Bright and Jason Richards after Bright had an engine failure going through turn 4.
 He (Bright) pulled towards the short cut to go off the track across the path of Jason Richards.
 The damage to the Fujitsu Racing car was very extensive, so severe that Bright had to withdraw from the entire round.

 Paul Dumbrell was one of ten drivers which did not make the top twenty due to a linkage breaking off the throttle pedal.
 Jamie Whincup also had a spin into the gravel trap at turn 6 which prompted the session to be red flagged.
 Whincup was able to recover to make the next part of qualifying.
 Other drivers who went off the circuit included Max Wilson and James Courtney.